-But, because it was one of the first recipes I posted, I had bad pics (ie: see the colour of the 2 pictures of the rhubarb cooking…taken with a trusty old Blackberry!).
+But, because it was one of the first recipes I posted, I had bad photos.
 Anyhoo, I updated some of the pics just to see if I could get any takers on these really yummy treats!!

 See if you can get your hands on some rhubarb because it’s not around for a long time but it’s awesome to have on hand for some pretty incredible baked goods.